 The second tab shows the 5 highest bid and the 5 lowest ask orders, the amounts of orders, and the total cost.
-The order book changes at all times, when large orders get filled it could result in a high upward or downward potential.
+The order book changes at all times, and when large orders get filled it could result in a high upward or downward potential.

 The third tab shows the Technical Analysis for a specific trading pair.
 TradingView uses multiple indicators to determine whether there is a strong buy, strong sell, or a signal in between.
 Easily switch between candle sizes to determine the long and short term trend or your trading pair selected.

 The next tab on top of the Chart page, Binance markets, shows all Base currencies available on the exchange selected.
 Below the Base currencies, you will see all currencies (trading pairs) that can be traded with those Base currencies.
-The currencies shown here are the same currencies that you can select in the Base config under "Coins and amounts".
+The currencies shown here are the same currencies that you can select in the Base config under "Coins and Amounts".

-All information, including Market, Last, Bid, Ask, Spread, and volume can be filtered by clicking on the arrows that go up and down.
+All information, including Market, Last, Bid, Ask, Spread, and Volume can be filtered by clicking on the arrows that go up and down.